This holiday, give thanks by leaving nothing leftover

 Composting is an ecological form of waste-treatment that transforms organic waste (anything from a banana peel to say…TIPA® Compostable Packaging) into healthy, nutrient-rich soil.
 It’s been practiced for thousands of years follows a circular economy of goods, unlike its linear counterparts, landfilling or incineration.
 Leftovers can now be up-cycled into food for your food.
 Amazing.

-This year, give thanks the best way you can, by leaving nothing leftover.
+This year, give thanks to the best way you can, by leaving nothing leftover.
 Well, nothing except Monday’s turkey sandwich.

 Raising awareness and finding solutions with TIPA®

 TIPA®’s compostable packaging is the technology behind an initiative to raise awareness and help re-route our waste and turn it into healthy, nutrient-rich compost.
-As part of a circular economy of goods, compostable flexible packaging allows farmers and food-producers to package food to prevent it from rot (like an orange peel!), and encourages end-consumers to be pro-active about composting leftovers with their packaging when they’ve bought too much.
-To disrupt the system of landfilling TIPA® provides sustainable packaging solutions that replace conventional plastic in existing chain of supply systems and has become a thought-leader for composting in a circular economy.
+As part of a circular economy of goods, compostable flexible packaging allows farmers and food-producers to package food to prevent it from rot (like an orange peel!) and encourages end-consumers to be pro-active about composting leftovers with their packaging when they’ve bought too much.
+To disrupt the system of landfilling TIPA® provides sustainable packaging solutions that replace conventional plastic in the existing chain of supply systems and has become a thought-leader for composting in a circular economy.